Many people envision homelessness as someone living on the street. But there are many different types of homelessness that aren’t as visible.

 In many cases, overcrowding is a direct result of the housing crisis, where people cannot afford to live independently and are forced into shared arrangements that strain their well-being and relationships.

 While overcrowding may not seem as dire as sleeping rough, it has serious consequences.
-Lack of space, privacy, and adequate facilities can lead to stress, poor health outcomes, and difficulties for children in education.
+Lack of access to private dwellings with adequate space and facilities can lead to stress, poor health outcomes, and difficulties for children in education.

 Types of homelessness based on duration